r12f/rnp/README.md

 ```

 ## Contributes
+Thanks a lot in being interested in this project and all contributions are welcomed!

 To contribute to the project, please feel free to open issues and discuss.
 Then submit a pull request for review and merge into main branch.

 ### How to build